LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * Add createProductUrlFromPartsWithContainer() to create menu links for selected container when not current
   * Pass containerPath through to create methods of MenuSectionModel and MenuItemModel
   * Update menuSectionConfig generation utils to remove appBase prop
-  * Styling updates for header project/menu button
+  * Styling updates for header project/menu button and menu sections / columns

 ### version 2.273.2
 *Released*: 20 December 2022